Overview

 4. Maintain disease and predator populations.
 Look for and preserve caterpillars that appear sick or diseased.
 Caterpillars and cocoons with a number of small white ovals attached to them are “parasite factories” and should be protected.

 5. Pesticides.
 Pesticides are usually not needed or recommended.
-Bt, a bacterial killer of caterpillars, may occur naturally or may be purchased for application to young caterpillars.
+Bt (Bacillus thuringensis), a bacterial killer of caterpillars, may occur naturally or may be purchased for application to young caterpillars.
 It is less effective with older caterpillars.
 Repeated outbreaks may require special attention and pesticides are an alternative.
 Insecticidal soaps, permethrins, and pyrethrins may be needed for older larvae if removal is impractical.
 Always follow pesticide labels.
 Note the predator-prey scenario and the likelihood that a pesticide will adversely affect potential predators as well.

 6. Maintain tree health.
 Make sure the affected trees are adequately watered and mulched.
 Fertilizing after caterpillars are gone is an option.